Learn, connect, and level up with world-class community builders

-This program is designed for highly-curious, passionate, and business-minded people who are serious about building, growing and leveling up their communities.
+This program is designed for highly-curious, passionate, and business-minded people who are serious about building, growing and levelling up their communities.
 In more detail:

 - Interested in building high-growth, high-impact communities in terms of reach (how many lives it could touch) or depth (relevance of relationships and interactions).

-- Highly curious, and believe that actively participating in a learning community is the best way to accelerate one’s learning curve.
+- Ambitious, open-minded, and believe that actively participating in a learning community is the best way to accelerate one’s learning curve.

 - Eager to help others and add value first.
-Thrilled to be both a mentor and a mentee with Fellows who have a range of expertise.
+Thrilled to be both a mentor and a mentee.

 Even with the most unpredictable professional schedules, ODCB strives to be a malleable community offering you value at every level of engagement.
 We are there for you and offer support, accountability and flexibility when you need to rest or refocus.